ranveer5289/sfcc_ecdn_logs_transformer/README.md

-# SFCC_ECDN_LOGS_TO_W3C
+# SFCC E-CDN log transformer
-Tool for converting Salesforce Commerce Cloud CloudFlare eCDN-WAF log to standard W3C log format
+Tool for converting Salesforce Commerce Cloud CloudFlare eCDN-WAF log to standard log formats like W3C

 SFCC provides multiple ways to generate eCDN-WAF log files.
 One of the way is to use [OCAPI](https://documentation.b2c.commercecloud.salesforce.com/DOC1/topic/com.demandware.dochelp/Admin/WAF_LogOCAPIReferences.html?) to download these log files.